kary2003/Data_Visualization/README.md

 # Data Visualization

-## Summarizing-Data-Using-Google-Sheets
+### Summarizing-Data-Using-Google-Sheets

+##The objective:

-The objective to introduce some of the most commonly used methods in the business setting, focusing on how to develop them and when one is more appropriate than others.
+To introduce some of the most commonly used methods in the business setting, focusing on how to summarize vast amounts of data into a few numbers, charts, and graphs manually to gain the invaluable insights hidden in them  and when one is more appropriate than others.

-### We will accomplish this by building up our skills through the following 6 tasks:
+## Project Structure:
+Data will be imported into Google Sheet to construct frequency tables, bar charts, histograms, scatter plots, and pie charts to analyze and visualize the data.

   * Task 1: Frequency Tables in Google Sheet - Quantitative Data